-The Central Clearing and Depository Company (Sredisnje klirinsko depozitarno drustvo; SKDD) is a joint stock company whose shareholders are the Republic of Croatia and other market participants.
+The Central Clearing and Depository Company (Sredisnje klirinsko depozitarno drustvo; SKDD) is a joint stock company, which may also be established as a European company - Societas Europea (SE) with a registered office in Croatia, whose shareholders are the Republic of Croatia and other market participants.
 SKDD is authorized to manage central depository of non-materialized securities as well as to perform clearance and settlement with respect to transactions with securities executed on or outside of a regulated market or a multilateral trading facility.

-8.2.
-Issuance of Securities
+8.2 Issuance of Securities